The Snows of Kilimanjaro (1952 film): Plot

 Harry later becomes engaged to the wealthy and socially connected Countess Elizabeth, whom he meets on the Cote d'Azur; however, he still remains loyal to the memory of Cynthia.
 On the eve of their wedding, a jealous Elizabeth confronts Harry with a letter to Harry sent from Cynthia, who is now in Madrid.
 Elizabeth destroys the letter in front of Harry who stalks off to go to Spain.
 Unable to find Cynthia at the Madrid address on the envelope, he enlists to fight in the Spanish Civil War.
 During a battle he meets Cynthia, who is now an ambulance driver.
 Cynthia is mortally wounded, and Harry is shot and wounded when he deserts the battle to try to bring the dying Cynthia to a doctor.

 Harry returns to Paris.
-While he is standing on a bridge watching the River Seine, he meets Helen, who reminds him of Cynthia.
+While he is standing on a bridge watching the River Seine, he once again meets Helen, whom he had accosted earlier because he thought she was Cynthia.
 After the death of his beloved mentor Uncle Bill, Harry receives as a bequest a letter from his uncle that gives him the riddle of the leopard.
 Harry's bartender suggests that the leopard ended up there as he was on a false scent and became lost, but Harry takes Helen on a safari to Kenya to learn the answer of the riddle.
 He is injured and develops an infection.
 As Harry nears death, the protective Helen fights off a witch doctor.
 Following the directions in an emergency first aid manual, she opens Harry's wound to release the infection.
 At the dawn a medical party arrives by airplane.
 The vultures and hyena who have been awaiting Harry's death leave and never return.
 Harry realizes his love for Helen.